 \subsection{Implementation Details.}

-~ We implemented \ours by extending the PG-TD~\cite{zhang2023planning} framework, based on the DynaGym toolkit.
-It is developed in Python using PyTorch, HuggingFace, and OpenAI Gym.
+~ We implemented \ours by extending the PG-TD~\cite{zhang2023planning} framework based on the DynaGym toolkit.
 We use RepairLLama, the best-performing model among LLM-based repair techniques, as our default LLM-based repair model.
 For repair, \ours generates up to 200 patches and sets a 30-minute timeout for each bug, as recommended by developers~\cite{noller2022trust}.
-Experiments are conducted on an NVIDIA A100 GPU with 80GB VRAM, 250 GB RAM, and a 32-core Intel Xeon CPU at 2.90GHz, running Red Hat Enterprise Linux 9.3 and Java 1.8.0\_241.
+Experiments are conducted on an NVIDIA A100 GPU with 80 GB VRAM, 250 GB RAM, and a 32-core Intel Xeon CPU at 2.90 GHz, running Red Hat Enterprise Linux 9.3 and Java 1.8.0\_241.
 This setup is comparable to those used in related works~\cite{silva2023repairllama, wei2023copiloting}.